 Avoidance – Veterans will often avoid situations that remind them of the event.
 For example, some veterans avoid crowded places or loud, overstimulating situations.
 Some veterans will even avoid talking about the incident that effects them.

-There are ways to cope with PTSD, ways that empower a suffering veteran to take control of the PTSD rather than allowing it to control the veteran.
+In addition to PTSD therapy, there are ways veterans can cope with post-traumatic stress disorder, that empower a suffering veteran to take control rather than allowing it to dominate them.
 Some of those coping mechanisms are outlined below:

 Mindfulness – To be mindful is to be aware of and concentrate on the present instead of dwelling on the past.
-It can be breathing exercises or focusing on a singular thing in your present—perhaps a certain smell or taste—and intensely focusing on that one thing.
+This can be simple breathing exercises or focusing on a singular thing in your present—perhaps a certain smell or taste—and intensely focusing on that one thing.

 Peer groups – Finding others who have experienced similar events can help veterans feel comfortable talking about the traumatic events they have experienced and work through the intense emotions associated with them.

-Emotional support animals – Many veterans who struggle with PTSD have adopted emotional support animals that help veterans feel more at ease and comfortable in situations that may otherwise cause them undue stress.
+Emotional support animals – Many veterans who struggle with PTSD have adopted emotional support animals that help them feel more at ease and comfortable in situations that may otherwise cause them undue stress.

-Professional help – Sometimes correcting emotional or chemical imbalances in the brain requires the help of professionals.
-There is no shame in asking for help with PTSD symptoms.
+PTSD treatment and other professional help – Sometimes correcting emotional or chemical imbalances in the brain requires the help of professionals.
+For anyone showing signs of PTSD, there is no shame in asking for help.
 Remember—it’s not a sign of weakness to ask for help, it’s a sign of strength.
-The Department of Veterans Affairs Vet Centers offers combat veterans across the country provide a broad range of counseling, outreach, and referral services.
-Additionally, seeking help from a local DAV benefits expert can be a first step toward getting the help needed to diagnose and treat PTSD and other service-connected issues, or to find other resources that can help veterans and their families adjust to post-military life.
+The Department of Veterans Affairs Vet Centers offers combat veterans across the country a broad range of counseling, outreach, and referral services for post-traumatic stress and complex PTSD.
+Additionally, seeking assistance from a local DAV benefits expert can be a first step toward learning about earned benefits or finding the counseling or mental health services needed to diagnose and treat PTSD.

-Exploring the options – There are many different ways to gain control over PTSD, including non-pharmacological options such as talk or recreation therapy.
-Exploring the different options and being open to new solutions can help veterans overcome the effects of PTSD.
+Exploring the options – There are many different ways to gain control over post-traumatic stress and complex PTSD, including integrative care and non-pharmacological options such as talk or recreation therapy, yoga, acupuncture, or meditation.
+Exploring the different options and being open to new solutions can help veterans overcome the effects of post-traumatic stress disorder.